 Training, on the other hand, is typically a short-term initiative that’s focused on developing a specific skill or set of skills.
 For example, an employee taking a one-time online course to learn how to use a new software tool.

-Types of employee education initiatives
+Types of employee education programs

 Depending on the needs of your employees and the resources available to your organization, you may choose to engage with a variety of different types of employee education.